softmoth/zsh-prompt-newt/README.md

     prompt newt forest 161 227

+### Re-running `prompt newt`

+When `prompt newt` is run with no arguments, or if the first argument is `--`, it uses the value of `$PROMPT_NEWT_STYLE` in the environment.
+And it always sets `PROMPT_NEWT_STYLE` to the current settings.

+This means that, for example, `sudo -Es` will inherit the current style.
+It is possible to add more colors to the current style by following the `--` with colors.
+For example

+    prompt newt example blue white
+    prompt newt -- green black
+    prompt newt -- red yellow

+That is equivalent to
+`prompt newt example blue white green black red yellow`.

 Styling
 -------

-Segments can be configured with the context `:prompt-theme:newt:STYLE:SEGMENT:STATE`. *Style* can be anything you like, and you can call `prompt newt STYLE` to use a particular style.
-If just `prompt newt` is run, the style is `default`. *Segment* is the name of the segment, e.g., `vcs` or `dir`. *State* is segment-specific, and is `default` for most segments most of the time.
+Segments can be configured with the context `:prompt-theme:newt:STYLE:SEGMENT:STATE`.

+*Style* can be any word you like, except for a color name (`red`, `_`, etc.).
+You can call `prompt newt STYLE` to use a particular style.

+If just `prompt newt` is run, the style is inherited from the `$PROMPT_NEWT_STYLE` environment variable, or `default`.

+*Segment* is the name of the segment, e.g., `vcs` or `dir`.

+*State* is segment-specific, and is `default` for most segments most of the time.

 Run `prompt_newt_defaults` to show the built-in settings.
 Your custom overrides can be shown with `zstyle -L ':prompt-theme:newt:*'`.